Hate crime: United States

 Hate crime laws have a long history in the United States.
-The first hate crime laws were passed after the American Civil War, beginning with the Civil Rights Act of 1871, in order to combat the growing number of racially motivated crimes which were being committed by the Reconstruction era-Ku Klux Klan.
+The first hate crime laws were passed after the American Civil War, beginning with the Civil Rights Act of 1871, in order to combat the growing number of racially motivated crimes which were being committed by the Reconstruction era—Ku Klux Klan.
+Following the Reconstruction era, the Jim Crow era emerged.
+These were laws formed and enforced to segregate and disenfranchise African Americans.
+These laws were in place to maintain a racial hierarchy by punishing African Americans who resisted or challenged the system.
+The enforcement of Jim Crow often involved violence and intimidation, including lynchings, bombings, and false arrests.
+In response, African Americans engaged in various forms of resistance, such as public protests and sit-ins.
 The modern era of hate-crime legislation began in 1968 with the passage of federal statute, 18 U.S.C.A. § 249, part of the Civil Rights Act which made it illegal to "by force or by threat of force, injure, intimidate, or interfere with anyone who is engaged in six specified protected activities, by reason of their race, color, religion, or national origin."
 However, "The prosecution of such crimes must be certified by the U.S. attorney general."

 The first state hate-crime statute, California's Section 190.2, was passed in 1978 and provided penalty enhancements in cases when murders were motivated by prejudice against four "protected status" categories: race, religion, color, and national origin.
 Washington included ancestry in a statute which was passed in 1981.
 Alaska included creed and sex in 1982, and later disability, sexual orientation, and ethnicity.
 In the 1990s some state laws began to include age, marital status, membership in the armed forces, and membership in civil rights organizations.